Eventfinda Stadium

-The Eventfinda Stadium (originally known as the North Shore Events Centre) is an indoor arena located in the North Shore City suburb of Wairau Valley, Auckland, New Zealand.
+Eventfinda Stadium (known from 1992–2018 as the North Shore Events Centre) is an indoor arena located in Wairau Valley, on the North Shore of Auckland, New Zealand.
 The arena opened in 1992 and has a capacity of 4,179.

-It primarily hosts community events and was previously the home arena of the New Zealand Breakers, who play in the Australian NBL.
-It also hosts concerts, expos, trade shows, conferences, netball, MMA, cheerleading and dance.
+It was previously the home arena of the New Zealand Breakers, who play in the Australian National Basketball League.
+It is currently the home arena of the Auckland Tuatara, who compete in the New Zealand National Basketball League.
+It also hosts concerts, expos, trade shows, conferences, netball, MMA and boxing, cheerleading and dance events.
 It has also hosted the New Zealand Badminton Open for over 10 years.

+Major events

+Basketball

 In 2009, the arena hosted the final of the FIBA Under-19 World Championship.
 The final saw the United States defeat Greece 88–80.

 Boxing

 It has hosted a number of boxing events, the majority of them promoted by Shane Cameron.
 The most famous fight night was in November 2014 where Kali Meehan fought Shane Cameron for the WBA Pan African Heavyweight Title.
 Also on the card was the Super 8 Cruiserweight tournament.
-The event was promoted by John Mcrae and New Zealand Sky Arena, as well as being live on Pay Per View with Sky Arena in New Zealand and Australia Main event.
+The event was promoted by John McRae and broadcast live on Pay-Per-View with Sky Arena in New Zealand and Main Event in Australia.

+Wheelchair rugby league

+On 1 November 2024, the arena hosted the first wheelchair rugby league international match played by New Zealand.
+The match was the first in a two-match series against Australia.
+Both matches were played at the arena with Australia winning 98–4 and 110–8 for a 2–0 series victory.

+Other Events

+The arena has hosted The Retro Event gaming convention since 2024.